 This is the ATM debit customer protection department at Bank of America calling for XXX regarding unusual activity on your ATM debt card ending in XXXX.
 Please call us at 1-866-242-6289 by July 20th and enter the message code XXXXXX.
 A temporary hold may have been placed on your account and will be removed upon verification of activity.
 If you subscribe to online and/or text alerts and have received or responded to an alert in the last 24 hours, please disregard this message.
 Again that number is 1-866-242-6289 by July 20 and enter the message code XXXXXX.
 If you are calling from outside the United States, you may contact us at 602-597-2395.
 Thank you.

-After some Googling, I was moderately confident that the 866 number was legit.
-But I still wasn’t certain.
-So I called the 866-242-6289 number, still somewhat leery about the whole process.
-When I was connected to a live operator, she proceeded to ask me about certain charges on my account that only someone with access to my account would have.
+After some Googling, we were moderately confident that the 866 number was legit.
+We called the 866-242-6289 number, still somewhat leery about the whole process.
+When we were connected to a live operator, she proceeded to about certain charges on our account that only someone with access to this account would have.

-Ironically, while I was on the phone with Bank of America, I received a text from from 70650, also claiming to be Bank of America!
+Ironically, while we were on the phone with Bank of America, we received a text from from 70650, also claiming to be Bank of America.
 The text read:

 FREE TEXT MSG alert-Bank of America has temporarily limited the use of you Debit Card due to irregular activity.
 Call 1-866-459-9195 To Opt Out reply STOP.

-I should note that the charge in question was for a purchase of the game Minecraft, which was done through Moneybookers in Europe.
+It should be noted that the charge in question was for an online software purchase from a company located in Europe.
 This apparently raised a flag in Bank of America’s system.
-The previous “suspicious activity” a couple of months ago was when I purchased some online advertising on Facebook.
-For that I had to get a new debit card.
+We have also been contacted for previous “suspicious activity” for online advertising on Facebook.